aya-rs/bpf-linker/README.md

 #### System packages

-On Debian based distributions you need to install the `llvm-21-dev`, `libclang-21-dev` and `libpolly-21-dev` packages, from the official LLVM repo at https://apt.llvm.org.
+On Debian based distributions you need to install the `llvm-21-dev` and `libclang-21-dev` packages, from the official LLVM repo at https://apt.llvm.org.

 You may need to build LLVM from source if a recent version is not available through any package manager that supports your platform.